 Azure Services Connection

-In the previous posts we’ve created the Certificates required for CMG and looked at Azure to confirm we have things in place.
-We also confirmed we have the rights setup in Azure that are needed.
+In the previous posts, we’ve created the Certificates required for CMG and looked at Azure to confirm we have things in place.
+We also confirmed we have the rights set up in Azure that is needed.
 Let’s start the process in the CM Console.

 Disclaimer, I’m following along the

 MS Docs page here, basically adding images.

 At this point in the process, if you’re following along with the MS Docs, we’re right about

 In the Console, we’re in the Administration Node -> Cloud Services.
 Right Clicking on Azure Services and running the wizard to Configure Azure Service.

 Here we are going to choose Cloud Management